 Theft charges in Fresno are treated seriously and can result in consequences that extend past the criminal justice system, including your ability to obtain work, housing, student loans, and can result in deportation.
 By retaining an experienced criminal lawyer that understands theft charges, you can be assured that you will avoid the problems that arise from being accused of a theft crime.
-To discuss your theft case, contact us for a free consultation.
+To discuss your theft case, contact us for a free confidential appointment.

 In California, there are many types of theft offenses.
 These crimes occur when someone takes the property of another person without consent.

 Theft can be charged as a misdemeanor or a felony, depending on the circumstances of the case.
 There are multiple charges that can be filed against you, so it is important to understand what type of larceny crime you are facing.

 Criminal convictions for stealing can result in a jail or prison sentence, loss of employment, loss of certain state licenses, and even deportation.
 A criminal conviction for any larceny crime may act as a prior for life and many of these offenses are considered crimes of moral turpitude.